-High school students across the state created videos that are full of drama, music, humor, and captivating characters to bolster awareness about workplace safety – all with the central message, “Speak up.
+Twenty teams of high school students across the state created videos that are full of drama, music, humor, and captivating characters to bolster awareness about workplace safety – all with the central message, “Speak up.
 Work safe.”
 The Oregon Young Employee Safety Coalition (O[yes]) sponsors the annual video contest to engage teen workers, who are twice as likely to be injured on the job, according to federal studies.

 The contest, open to all high school students in Oregon, tasked students with creating a 90- second or less video based on the concept of speaking up about hazards at work.
-Participants were encouraged to get creative while emphasizing ways to protect themselves – and their coworkers – from getting hurt on the job.
+Participants were encouraged to get creative while emphasizing ways to protect themselves – and their co-workers – from getting hurt on the job.
 The videos were judged on originality, youth appeal, overall production quality, and effective use of the “Speak up.
 Work safe” message.